FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 --- abstract

-This document proposes extensions to RFC 2544 throughput search by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
+This document proposes extensions to RFC 2544 throughput search by {::comment}

+    [MB4]: The abstract should self-contained.
+Hence the need to expand the RFC title.

+    [VP5]: Ok.

+{:/comment}
+defining a new methodology called Multiple Loss Ratio search {::comment}

+    [MB1]: This may trigger automatically a comment whether we change (update or amend) any of RFC2544 text.
+    Do we?

+    [VP2]: Pending BMWG decision.
+    [VP3]: For draft11: Officially independent.

+{:/comment}
+(MLRsearch).
 MLRsearch aims to minimize search duration, support multiple loss ratio searches, and enhance result repeatability and comparability.

 The primary reason for extending RFC 2544 is to address the challenges of evaluating and testing the data planes of software-based networking systems.
+{::comment}

+    [MB6]: What is meant here?
+What is specific to these systems?
+    Do we need to have this mention at this stage?

+    [VP7]: Do not distinguish in abstract.

+{:/comment}

 To give users more freedom, MLRsearch provides additional configuration options such as allowing multiple short trials per load instead of one large trial, tolerating a certain percentage of trial results with higher loss, and supporting the search for multiple goals with varying loss ratios.
+{::comment}

+    [MB8]: Too detailed for an abstract.
+Can be mentioned in an overview/introduction section

+    [VP9]: Agreed, we no not need to list the options here.

+{:/comment}

 --- middle